trailblazer/roar-rails/README.markdown

 So, `#consume!` helps you figuring out the representer module and reading the incoming document.

 Note that it respects settings from `#represents`.
-You can use the same mechanics known from `#respond_with` to choose a representer.
+It uses the same mechanics known from `#respond_with` to choose a representer.

 ```ruby
 consume!(singer, :represent_with => MusicianRepresenter)